 However, the new regulatory system has had growing pains.
 Relatively low percentages of existing cultivators have applied for licenses in the new regulatory system.
 There are questions about how burdensome the regulatory system is, and how robust the legal market is in the state, compared to the still significant black market.
 Moreover, there are growing concerns that the transition to legal cannabis may produce shifts in the scale and nature of the cultivation industry, prompting a move away from small-scale, individually owned and managed cultivation operations to large-scale, industrial, corporate operations, more like what we see in the rest of American agriculture.
+Some people like the CBD pre-rolls.
 That shift to large-scale operations may in turn have serious negative socioeconomic impacts for rural areas of California that have received significant benefits from small-scale cannabis cultivation, areas such as the North Coast (Humboldt and Mendocino Counties).

 These challenges call for policy-relevant interdisciplinary research that addresses fundamental questions about the cannabis industry: What are the effects of licensed and unlicensed marijuana cultivation on California’s environment?
 How many cultivators are entering into the legal market?
 Why do cultivators choose to get licenses, or not get licenses?
 How does regulation shape farming operations, and is it forcing a shift to larger-scale operations?
 How burdensome is the regulatory system, and how effective is it in reducing environmental impacts?
 How can that regulatory system be improved to achieve both high rates of compliance and effective environmental outcomes?